 If you look at the Hartoy Product Gallery on this web site, you will notice that most of the entries have a manufacturer's ID set (those that do not are simply unknown to the webmaster at this moment).
 Those letters and numbers have a meaning.
 For example, the manufacturer's ID for the truck shown in this photo is "L05012".

 Vehicles like this one were part of the Hartoy American Highway Legend (AHL) series.
 Hartoy was started by Phil Shaeffer in 1991.
 The company produced the AHL series and the PEM series of trucks.
-The company was sold to Tonkin Replicas in 2003, who released several more AHL models.
+The company was sold to Tonkin Replicas in 2003, who released several more AHL models starting the following year.

 Hartoy made several "internal releases" for various companies and these are often hard to find but all of them (with a few exceptions) use the same numbering system, and they all start with the letter L. However, for these special runs, the number is often not found on the individual boxes, which this leads some dealers to mis-number them.
 In all, over 160 different models were produced.